FRS, FMedSci, FRCP (Hon), PhD

 Professor of Precision Medicine

-JDRF/Wellcome Trust Diabetes and Inflammation Laboratory (DIL)
+JDRF/Wellcome Diabetes and Inflammation Laboratory (DIL)

-Phenotypes and mechanisms Identify aberrant cellular interactions and pathways caused by susceptibility genes that mediate a loss of immune tolerance to insulin-producing beta cells culminating in their destruction.
+Phenotypes and mechanisms: identify aberrant cellular interactions and pathways caused by susceptibility genes that mediate a loss of immune tolerance to insulin-producing beta cells culminating in their destruction.
 These will provide potential targets for therapeutic intervention, as demonstrated by our work in the IL-2 pathway.
 This knowledge will contribute to understanding cell interactions altered by disease genes, an essential step for prioritizing potential immune-modulating agents to be investigated in experimental studies in T1D patients.

-Downes DJ. et al, (2019)
+Ahern DJ. et al, (2021)